Quinn Allman

-Quinn Scott Allman (born January 18, 1982) is an American musician, best known as the guitarist, backing vocalist, and a founding member of the rock band The Used.
+Quinn Scott Allman (born January 18, 1982) is an American musician, best known as the guitarist, backing vocalist, and founding member of the rock band The Used.

 Biography

 Allman grew up in Springville, Utah, and later moved to Pleasant Grove, Utah.
 He has an older sister and two younger brothers.
 He grew up watching his father play in numerous bands as a drummer, originally picking up the drums at age five.

 Allman picked up the guitar at age 14 and started playing in bands at 15.
 Allman is influenced by bands such as Face to Face, Goldfinger, Thursday, Kenna, Weezer, Jimmy Eat World and The New Transit Direction.